Fourth Grade Learning Basket Activities

 Hands On Equations (DIY)

-Hands On Equations is a manipulatives-based introduction to algebraic linear equations.
+Hands-On Equations is a manipulatives-based introduction to algebraic linear equations.
 Before purchasing the curriculum, I wanted to ensure it’d be a good fit.
 Hence, I raided our materials so my daughter could try it out.
+UPDATE: We ended up purchasing the Hands-On Equations curriculum and it’s been very well received by both my kids!
+I can’t recommend it enough!

 Market Math Task Cards